 One of the biggest differences between regular garment sewing and couture sewing is underlining.
 Underlining is what gives couture garments their superior overall appearance and elevates any homemade article of clothing to a designer-grade product.
-But, what is underlining?
+But, what exactly is underlining?
 Why do you need it, and how do you use it?

 Underlining is cut from the same pattern pieces as the garment fabric.
-The two are then sewn to one another so the two layers act as one piece.
+The two are then sewn to one another so the layers act as one piece.
 Once every fashion fabric and underlining pattern piece is joined together, the normal construction sequence begins.

 When sewing, the underlining acts as the medium to hold stitching that otherwise would be secured to the fashion fabric or be evident on the garment’s right side.
 Since underlining is, in essence, “fused” to each pattern piece, hems and facings can be secured to the underlining and not the fashion fabric, so no signs of stitching appear on the right side of the garment.

 Choose a color that works with the fashion fabric.
-If the fabric is too dark or too light, it will show thru.
+If the fabric is too dark or too light, it will show through.
 To know whether your selection is right, drape the selected fabric and the fashion fabric together over your hand.
 See how they relate to one another, making sure the underlining does not overwhelm the garment fabric and achieves the drape and look you want.

 4. Join each underlining piece to the wrong side of each fashion fabric pattern piece, so the transferred markings are visible.
 Make sure all edges are aligned.

 6. Hand-baste the two together down along the grainline using long basting stitches to secure the underlining to the fashion fabric.
-These will be removed later.
+(These will be removed later.)
 Remove the pins.

 7. Hand-baste the underlining to the fashion fabric within the seam allowances all around each piece.